 The use of chemicals should be the last resort at controlling aphids.
 Organically-based chemicals are a better choice than synthetic, harsh chemicals as the organic chemicals cause less damage to beneficial insects.
 Products such as Insecticidal Soaps and Organocide are labeled for use on soft-bodied insects like aphids.

 For more information about aphids and great photos, check out the UC IPM Online website.
+We also have more resources on ants available here.

 Photo of the syrphid fly larvae by Beatriz Moisset.